cloudmesh-community/sp20-516-230/chapter/ibm-kubernetes.md

   first upgraded to access the Kubernetes service.

 Next, a free cluster can be created.
-In the IBM cloud catalog found [here](https://cloud.ibm.com/catalog), click on Kubernetes Service under Featured [@catalog-sp20-516-230].
-This can be found towards the top left hand side of the page.
-From here, click on Free cluster and then Create.
+In the IBM cloud catalog found [here](https://cloud.ibm.com/catalog), click on *Kubernetes Service* under *Featured* [@catalog-sp20-516-230].
+This can be found towards the top left-hand side of the page.
+From here, click on *Free cluster* and then *Create*.
 If desired, a standard cluster can be created instead starting at $0.11 per hour.

-    #AT: change "left hand side" to "left-hand side"
-    #AT: It would be easier to read if those tab names are highlighted or bolded
-    , e.g `Featured`

 The next web page provides instructions on how to set up CLI tools and gain access to the new cluster.